How to read a camera histogram and why it’s not perfect

 Let’s imagine you’re photographing:

-Now we have variety – midtones in the sky and grass, contrasting black and white in the cows.
+In this situation we have tonal variety – midtones in the sky and grass, contrasting black and white of the cows.

 That’s a really simple explanation.
 Now let’s get into the details of how to read a camera histogram.